Skip to content

 Understanding STR Property Management Overview

 Short-term rental (STR) property management has become a dynamic and profitable sector in the real estate and hospitality industries.
 From single-unit owners to large-scale investors, many are turning to STRs as an alternative to traditional leasing.
-However, effective management is essential to turn potential into profit.
+However, effective property management for STRs is essential to turn potential into profit.
 This article offers a comprehensive overview of STR property management, covering its definition, key benefits, differences from traditional rentals, and common challenges.

 What Is Short-Term Rental Property Management?